Skip to main content

 Auth model

 Decision tools (aethis_decide, aethis_schema, aethis_explain, aethis_next_question) are public — no key required.
 Authoring tools require an invite (request access).
 The user’s AETHIS_API_KEY (ak_live_...) goes in the MCP client’s config file, not the shell — the MCP server doesn’t inherit shell env.
-Generation tools also need an Anthropic key, passed as anthropic_key to aethis_generate_and_test / aethis_refine and never stored.
+Generation tools also need an Anthropic key.
+Prefer passing it by referenceanthropic_key_env (the name of an env var holding the key) or anthropic_key_keychain (a macOS keychain item) — to aethis_generate_and_test / aethis_refine, rather than the deprecated raw anthropic_key, which lands verbatim in the host’s session transcript.
+Either way it is used only for that request and never stored.

 Workflow patterns